Im-Rises/particle-simulator-react-p5-website/README.md

 ## Description

-This is a particle simulator package made with React Typescript and p5.js.
+This is a simple demo of the `particle-simulator-react-p5` package.
+It is a particle simulator made with React and p5.js.

 ## 🚀🚀[You can try it online from your browser](https://im-rises.github.io/particle-simulator-react-p5-website/) 🚀🚀

 It works on desktop and mobile as well with different controls (check the `controls` section).

-The particles are set randomly on the screen in a square shape.
-Their color change according to their speed from blue to purple and then to pink.
+The particles are set randomly on the screen in a circle shape.
+Their color change according to the speed of the particle.
+The particles are attracted to the mouse and they are repelled from the edges of the screen.
+You can toggle attract/repel by clicking with the mouse button on a screen.
+On tablet and mobile de the touch screen to move the particles by dragging your finger.
+To toggle attract/repel tap on the screen.

 ## 🚀🚀 [The package is available on npm](https://www.npmjs.com/package/particle-simulator-react-p5) 🚀🚀